Lineboil’s Top 10 Christmas Animations

 This TV special directed by Burny Mattinson was based on Dickens’ A Christmas Carol.
 At the time, it was Disney’s first Mickey Mouse animation in over 30 years, and the 26-minute film is widely loved both commercially and critically, drawing an Academy Award nomination in 1983 for Best Animated Short.
 The crew was filled with animation rock-stars, but none bigger than animator Glen Keane (animated Aladdin in Aladdin) and Pixar’s masterful founding member John Lasseter, who hasn’t worked on a 2D project since (okay, there’s that Ratatouille short and The Princess and the Frog, if you wanna get technical).
-Here’s the full film in French:
+Here’s a clip:

 #3 – South Park – Woodland Critter Christmas (2004)

 Just because holiday animations hadn’t yet featured bloody orgies, the Antichrist, abortions and AIDS jokes didn’t stop Matt Stone and Trey Parker from exploring new territory.
 So let’s just say that it’s the only top 10 animation you shouldn’t share with your 8-year old nephew (but we recommend you force him to see it when he’s 16).
 The 22-minute episode loosely spoofs the 1979 special John Denver and the Muppets: A Christmas Together and it is viewable in its entirety over at southparkstudios.com.
 In the meantime, here’s a clip:

 #2 – The Nightmare Before Christmas (1993)